hernantz/blog/content/its-the-competition-stupid.md

-Soon the government becomes a services company, providing or overseeing unemployment insurance, energy production and distribution, health care, education, food stamps, housing, security, you name it, taking decisions for people as opposed to having each individual figure out their ways to solve their particular necessities, through voluntary transactions.
-Now there is a government dependent horde of voters that need someone to fix their problems.
+Soon the government becomes a services company, providing or overseeing unemployment insurance, energy production and distribution, health care, education, food stamps, housing, border security, you name it, taking decisions for people as opposed to having each individual figure out their ways to solve their particular necessities, through voluntary transactions.
+Now there is a government-dependent horde of voters that need someone to fix their problems.
 Decision making is transfered to the state.
 The costs, are never accounted for, neither mentioned explicitly.